 The second type of references are references to external resources.
 External resources include models (Functional Mockup Units - FMU) in a simulation data management system, parameter sets in a parameter database, specification documents in a file system, requirements in a requirements management system, and others.

-ToDo: Include some examples for external references
+To-Do: Include some examples for external references

 STMD Structure